thpongue/rockpaperscissors/docs/artifacts.md

 		- sut.ROCK doesn't exist in unit test - FIX!
 		- repetition in unit tests makes them unwieldy - try to refactor them to remove duplication as I go (not as a seperate job at the end)
 		- my close alerts function should use the proper promise api - should require the next function to go in a then clause
+		- use something like this for the winner: http://photos4.meetupstatic.com/photos/event/e/0/7/b/global_438177467.jpeg
 	- [] tech debt
 		- back end testing is only covered by e2e tests